 (Continued from the previous text)

-I met Lao Jia and Lao Hou in the early 1990s when we worked together at a well-known Sino-foreign joint venture group in Beijing.
+I met Old Jia and Old Hou in the early 1990s when we worked together at a well-known Sino-foreign joint venture group in Beijing.
 I worked with them for a total of fourteen years, and both of their wives were also colleagues of mine at the same unit.
 Later, I changed jobs, but our friendship has remained to this day, and we are all very familiar with each other.
 Mr. Jia retired in July of the year I went to Germany, at the same time as I did, after managing hotels, shopping malls, and office buildings.
 As good friends, we have traveled together domestically and internationally for six or seven years; Mr. Hou has also been a hotel manager for over twenty years, and this time we are again in the company of several peers.

 I won't talk about our whiskey stories here; let's get back to the main topic.

 That evening, just as it was getting dark, Mr. An led us out of the hotel, walking through the streets and alleys.
-When we crossed a stone bridge, I saw many young people standing on the bridge, holding beer bottles, drinking and chatting.
+When we crossed a stone bridge, we saw many young people standing on the bridge, holding beer bottles, drinking and chatting.
 I thought we had arrived because where there are lively young people, there must be nightlife.
-Mr. An said, "Not yet; it’s even livelier ahead."
+Mr. An said, "Not yet; it's even livelier ahead."
 We continued on!

-After turning a couple of streets, twisting and turning, we saw a few bars ahead with about seventy or eighty people standing at the entrances, men and women in pairs, holding beer glasses, drinking and chatting.
+After turning a couple of streets, twisting and turning, we saw a few bars ahead with seventy or eighty people standing at the entrances, men and women in pairs, holding beer glasses, drinking and chatting.
 We finally reached our destination.

 Mr. An pointed to a large oval sign on the wall at the entrance of a bar and said, "This is the one, established in 1405.
 Hurry up and take a picture with your phone; let's go in and drink!"